wp-plugins/content-analytics-by-verlico/readme.txt

 Stable tag: 1.0.0
 License URI: http://www.apache.org/licenses/LICENSE-2.0

 The Verlico plugin automatically adds real-time content analytics to your blog.
-See who’s is actually reading your posts and how long they stay on each blog post.
+See who’s is actually reading your posts and how long they stay.

 == Description ==